-A key role of a neighbourhood plan is to work with the local authority to provide a local context for future housing development, in the case of Peasmarsh to 2039.
-At the time of preparing this Plan the emerging Local Plan for Rother (2019-2039) has been at initial stages of preparation and therefore no figures have been identified.
+A key role of a neighbourhood plan is to work with the local authority to provide a local context for future housing development, in the case of Peasmarsh initially to 2028.
+At the time of preparing this Plan the emerging Local Plan for Rother (to 2039) has been at initial stages of preparation and therefore no figures have been identified.